0xadada/0xadada.github.io/_posts/2017-01-16-before-trump-takes-office.md

 can be based on race, nationality, religion, gender, sexuality, class, political party, and merit.
 These differences should be embraced and celebrated, not used to divide us.
 We are all 99% similar, and the differences are what make us unique.
+If they attack our minorities, they attack us all.
+Our strength lies in unity against bigotry, hatred, and fear.
+We are united as one people for the good of all.

 I refuse to engage in consumerist activism.
 I wont be buying Che Guevara t-shirts to lend my personal brand more progressive looking street-cred.